 The Pakistan Peoples Party Parliamentarians (PPPP) filed 50 petitions - 19 against PML-N and one against PTI.
 The only petition against PTI over a provincial assembly seat in Khyber Pakhtunkhwa was dismissed by the tribunal.
-Of the 19 petitions against PML-N, only three have been accepted; 13 have been dismissed while another three are still pending with the respective tribunals.
+Of the 19 petitions against PML-N, three have been accepted; 14 have been dismissed while another two are still pending with the tribunals.